knalin55/NPFL128-LTIP/results.md

 | Bilingual       | **0.830** | **51.70** | 0.731 | 22.09 |
 | Bilingual + WPC | 0.829 | **51.70** | **0.746** | 22.96 |

-- Since the scores for MT5_WMT were better in most cases, performance of finetuning methods are checked on MT5_WMT as pretraining method.
+- Since the scores for MT5_WMT were better in most cases, performance of finetuning methods are checked for MT5_WMT.